-The Jones Family takes a lot of cruises!
+We take a lot of cruises in our family.
 One of our favorites is Disney Cruise.
 We are asked daily for any tips or tricks to a Disney Cruise vacation.
-We decided to finally sit down and share all of our knowledge with you in the 105 Ultimate Disney Cruise Tips & Hacks.
-We hope this helps you have an extra magical vacation!
+We decided to finally sit down and share all of our knowledge with you in the 105 Disney Cruise tips.
+These tips will help you on your first Disney Cruise or your 10th cruise.

 Booking Your Disney Cruise

 #1 Land & Sea Package: If you are planning a Disney World and Disney Cruise combo package, start with your Disney World vacation first.
+You can spend your time playing at the Disney Parks in Orlando.
 Then end with a relaxing Disney Cruise.
 It is a nice way to end your vacation.
+Plus, Disney offers transportation from the Disney Resorts to Port Canaveral.

 #3 Best Time for Crowds: The cruise ships are limited on the number of guests.
 However, the best times to cruise are when the kids are in school.
 The cruises during the week or over the school months.
 These are going to be the less crowded cruises.

 The good news…a Disney Cruise is really a relaxing vacation.
 It is not like Disney World, where you have to do a lot of pre-planning or you miss out.
 A Disney Cruise is much more relaxing.
-However, there are still a few things you may want to do before your Disney Cruise.
+However, there are still a few things you may want to do the first time you take a Disney Cruise.

 There are very few activities you will need to pre-book.